BakkesModWiki/BakkesModWiki.github.io/content/plugin_tutorial/starting_a_plugin.md

 if (!ball) { return; }
 {{< /highlight >}}

 And we get the car.
 As this is freeplay we only have one to worry about, but in any mode this will select your car.
 And we nullcheck it.
-If this seems redundant, it isn't
+If this seems redundant, it isn't.
+What if your car was demolished?
+Without this nullcheck, you'd crash your game if you ran the command before the respawn.
 {{< highlight cpp "linenos=table" >}}
 CarWrapper car = gameWrapper->GetLocalCar();
 if (!car) { return; }